julurisaichandu/athena/README.md

 Please refer to feedbackplan.pdf file in the the athena directory

 ## Note
-We took refrerence from this project https://conermurphy.com/blog/how-to-build-your-own-chatgpt-clone-using-clerk-aws-bedrock
+We took reference from this project https://conermurphy.com/blog/how-to-build-your-own-chatgpt-clone-using-clerk-aws-bedrock

+Contributors:
+Saichandu Juluri & Pranav Kompally